-2.2 Seasonal Analysis: LLJ identification and meteorological conditions
+2.2 Seasonal analysis: LLJ identification and meteorological conditions

-The seasonal analysis of LLJ characteristics over Iowa is developed using a detection algorithm that employs a variable criterion of 20%, applied to WRF output for all grid cells.
-This detection algorithm means a LLJ is identified as present in a given profile if the wind speeds above and below the wind speed maximum have magnitudes that are at least 20% below the maximum (jet-core) wind speed.
+The seasonal analysis of LLJ characteristics over Iowa is developed using a detection algorithm that employs a variable criterion of 20 %, applied to WRF output for all grid cells.
+This detection algorithm means that an LLJ is identified as present in a given profile if the wind speeds above and below the wind speed maximum have magnitudes that are at least 20 % below the maximum (jet core) wind speed.
 Thus, the threshold varies based on the maximum value in each wind speed profile.
-Cumulative density functions of atmospheric parameters conditionally sampled based on the presence or absence of a LLJ are used to describe the conditions associated with LLJs.
-Parameters are considered in the vertical length of 50 to 150 m above ground level (a.g.l.), representing the rotor span of a typical wind turbine (not modelled here) with a rotor radius of 50 m and hub height of 100 m.
-The parameters considered are: (a) Mean turbulent kinetic energy (TKE) across the rotor plane derived by the PBL scheme. (b) Wind speed at a nominal hub-height of 100 m a.g.l. (c) The median Richardson number across the nominal rotor plane (Ri{Rotor}) specified as 50 - 150 m a.g.l.
-(Eq.
-1). (d) Mean shear (α) across the nominal rotor plane (Eq.
-2).
+Cumulative density functions of atmospheric parameters conditionally sampled based on the presence or absence of an LLJ are used to describe the conditions associated with LLJs.
+Parameters are considered in the vertical length of 50 to 150 m a.g.l., representing the rotor span of a typical wind turbine (not modeled here) with a rotor radius of 50 m and hub height of 100 m.